tlevine/horetu/docs/settings.rst

 Optional arguments
 ^^^^^^^^^^^^^^^^^^^^^^
-There are two ways to make a positional argument optional.
+There are two (three?) ways to make a positional argument optional.
-The first one works only in Python 3.
+I prefer this method, but it only works in Python 3.

 .. testcode::